si-net/SiBot/docs/features.md

 > As a user I want to be able to quickly distinguish between the sessions I had in the past

+> As a user I want to be able to use the contents of my clip board to be properly inserted into the chat window.
+Right now a line break in my clip board content will be interpreted as an enter terminating signal for the user input

+The investigation for this topic can be found at [docs/notes_clip_board_content.md](docs/notes_clip_board_content.md)

 > [DONE] As a user I want to be able to add a hardcoded code file as the context for my conversation

 > As a user I want to determine the location of the file that is set as the context of my conversation.